Mullah Rasool and the Taliban Splinter Faction

 Mullah Rasool’s Relationship with Iran

-Iranian influence within the Afghan Taliban is treated as common knowledge, although little confirmation of their support is available.
+Limited Iranian influence within the Afghan Taliban is treated as common knowledge, although little confirmation of their support is available and it should not be over exaggerated.
 The Iranians appear to have been pragmatic in their support at both an ideological level (Taliban have typically targeted Shia Hazaras and were close to war with Iran before the US invasion) and an operational level.
 Iran is believed to have supported elements of the Taliban and then used them as proxies to maintain Iranian interests in the area.
-An example of this pragmatic cooperation would include paying Taliban militants to attack water management projects such as the Salma Dam, seen as an environmental threat to Iran.
-Water security remains a pressing concern for the Iranian regime, who are painfully aware that their struggling agricultural sector is reliant on the dwindling water supply from Afghan rivers.
-Protests held by farmers are common across Iran, with the recurring theme being lack of adequate water supplies.
+An example of this pragmatic cooperation would include largely unconfirmed reports claiming that Iran is paying Taliban militants to attack water management projects such as the Salma Dam, seen as an environmental threat to Iran.
+Water security remains a pressing concern for the Iranian regime, and such activity would hardly be surprising as protests held by farmers related to lack of water are common across Iran.

 In 2001 Rasool escaped into Iran to seek refuge after the fall of the Taliban, although he was then handed over to Afghan authorities.
 Upon his release Rasool resumed his insurgency and is reported to have struck a deal with Iran to not interfere with the Iranian border, in return for weapons and funding.
 Exactly how much was provided isn’t clear, although Iran has stopped short of providing Taliban factions with some of the heavy weaponry used by the Yemeni Houthi rebels.
 Instead, the support seems to have taken the form of small arms, ammunition and possibly military guidance and advice.
 Iran’s relationship with Rasool proves their pragmatism in approaching Afghanistan, as Mullah Abdul Manan Niazi, one of Rasool’s deputies, has in the past expressed opposition to Iranian influence.